 As with learning any subject, children develop their Mandarin language skills at their own pace and according to their own abilities and level of motivation.
 Teachers regularly use a variety of tools and techniques to assess student progress based on the proficiency guidelines and can-do statements of the American Council on Teaching Foreign Languages (ACTFL).
 They also assess students during the year with unit tests, mid-term and final exams.
 Students in Grades 3-8 take the ACTFL Assessment of Performance toward Proficiency in Languages (AAPPL) standardized test annually.

 Students enhance their Chinese language skills in additional classes and lessons during the week.
-The East Meets West class is a project-based lesson taught bilingually by English and Mandarin co-teachers.
-A daily character education class meeting is led by English and Mandarin co-teachers at the end of each day.
+Each day begins with a Morning Meeting led by English and Mandarin co-teachers.
+An East Meets West class is a project-based lesson taught bilingually by English and Mandarin co-teachers.
+The Social-Emotional Learning curriculum is also co-taught bilingually.
 Art for grades K-5 is taught in Mandarin.

 Students apply and enrich their Chinese communication skills outside of class on the playground, at school events, or in the lunchroom.
 Being immersed in a dual language school, students become adept at code-switching, knowing when to speak Chinese to their Chinese-speaking teachers and English to their English-speaking teachers.
 As students gain confidence in their abilities, speaking two languages becomes more natural.
 Our after school Yew Chung Arts and Language Program (YALP) and Chinese-Immersion Summer Camp, all taught by our Chinese-speaking teachers.